-It is possible to park at the YMCA parking lot for some off hours.
-Some street parking is also available during off hours as well.
 There are public parking facilities that are managed by the City of White Plains.
-Our members often use such paid parking facilities (about $2-$3 per session).
-Court St Municipal Parking Lot 125 Court St. Lot 14 White Plains, NY 10601
+Our members often use such paid parking facilities (about $2-$3 per session) next to New York Sports Center/City center shopping mall.

 What do you emphasize in your practice?